 it also transpired that they didn’t want things too “cheesy”.
 That said, the short list of must play songs they’d provided did have more than a hint of the delicatessen counter in the local supermarket to it.

 To some, the “classics” they’d listed would be out of bounds for the DJ and regarded as cheese.
-Having the conversation though revealed that they’d been to a wedding the week before where the DJ had played the Hokey Cokey (as have I on many occasions but only when asked to do so by the bride and groom I might add!).
+Having the conversation though revealed that they’d been to a wedding the week before where the DJ had played the Hokey Cokey (as have I on many occasions but only when asked to do so by the couple concerned I might add!).

 So, the level of “cheesiness” was defined and the line drawn in the sand as to what they’d rather not hear – no problem :).